Top 6 Nutrition and Hydration Tips for High Altitude

 - Your energy expenditure (amount of energy your body uses) increases at high altitude

-- You are exerting more effort because of the difficulty of the terrain or nature of your trip
+- You are exerting more effort because of the difficulty of the terrain or the nature of your trip

 - Appetite is sometimes decreased

-Tip #2: Consume carbohydrate-rich foods at high altitude
+Tip #2: Consume carbohydrate-rich foods

 Your body also needs more carbohydrates at high altitudes.
 Adrenaline, noradrenaline, and cortisol are all elevated with exercise at altitude.
 These hormones increase the use of carbohydrates for fuel.
 Carbohydrate is also your body’s preferred energy source, especially at high altitudes.

-Researchers recommend at least 60% of your intake be from carbohydrates.
+Researchers recommend that at least 60% of your intake be from carbohydrates.
 This can be done by eating foods and drinking fluids that contain carbs.

 Sources of carbohydrates: